mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 > and `echo "manual" | sudo tee /etc/init/network-manager.override`
 {: .note }

-Edit `/etc/network/interfaces` to disable primary interface (eth0/em1) unless controlled by network manager (no problem if it is), add bridge (with primary interface as bridged port)
+Edit `/etc/network/interfaces` to disable primary interface (eth0/em1) unless controlled by network manager (no problem if it is), add bridge (with primary interface as bridged port).

 {% highlight bash %}
 auto br0